 Type: Ind.

-One of the best varieties of tomato is Black Krim.
+One of the best tomato varieties is Black Krim.
 It is a fancy beefsteak variety with a striking red-black exterior and a red-green interior.

 Moreover, it is very sweet, so if you are looking for a gourmet tomato that will impress your guests, this is for you.
 It takes 75 to 80 days for the plant to mature.